younelan/RetroBrowserGames/miner/manicminer.md

 *   `verticalEnemy.js`: Contains the `VerticalEnemy` class for enemies that patrol vertically.
 *   `complexEnemy.js`: Contains the `ComplexEnemy` class for enemies with complex switching paths.
 *   `gooseEnemy.js`: Contains the `GooseEnemy` class for goose/duck enemies that walk on platforms.
+*   `sealEnemy.js`: Contains the `SealEnemy` class for seal enemies that juggle a ball on their nose.
 *   `hazard.js`: Contains the `Hazard` class for static dangerous objects.

 ### Class Structure